Ragashree1/FYP-IDS-Dashboard/README.md

 ## Environment Variables
 Make sure to create a `.env` file based on `.env.example` and update the necessary configuration values.
 This file should include:
-- Database connection settings
+- Database connection settings (DATABASE_URL, POSTGRES_USER, POSTGRES_PASSWORD, POSTGRES_DB)
-- Other application configurations
+- API_KEY (go to https://www.abuseipdb.com/ and sign up to get api key)
+- Set SECRET_KEY, ALGORITHM and ACCESS_EXPIRE_MINUTES

 ## Additional Notes
 - The backend runs on FastAPI using Uvicorn.